 What Happens After I’m Arrested in Oklahoma?

-When you have been arrested, whether for a misdemeanor or felony offense, the first thing that happens is that you will be booked into jail.
-This could mean anything from a city or municipal jail to a county jail or even federal holding facility.
+When you have been arrested, whether for a misdemeanor or felony offense, the first thing that happens is that you will be booked into the jail through the police booking process.
+This could mean anything from a city or municipal jail to a county jail or even a federal holding facility.
 The location you are taken to is affected by the type of crime you are accused of, the agency placing you under arrest and the area you are arrested in.

 This is called the initial appearance, a plea of not guilty is entered, and the judge will set a bond.